-However, if an infant has had a pre-mature or a difficult birth, then he will certainly take more time for the adjustments.
+However, if an infant has had a premature or difficult birth, then he will certainly take more time for the adjustments.
 Mothers!
-Be careful, since use of too much medicine at the time of birth may lead to serious complications.
+Be careful, since the use of too much medicine at the time of birth may lead to serious complications.

 Moving on to the four major adjustments infants need to make well in time for their better development include –